• Skip to primary navigation

 Download

-By “flexible” I mean that you can place multiple cards inside of a .flex-wrapper element and have multiple boxes fit automatically.
+By “flexible” I mean that you can place multiple cards inside of a

 The boxes will intelligently fit to the area with a maximum number of 3 boxes per row.
 On mobile, it will automatically adjust so they’re never too narrow.